gatech-csl/jes/README.md

 What's in the repository
 ------------------------
 The `build.xml` is used by developers to launch JES and run all of its tests.
-It contains instructions for Apache Ant.
+It contains instructions for Apache Ant (http://ant.apache.org/).
 You can run `ant build` to build JES, `ant test` to run all the tests, and `ant clean` to erase everything you built.